 - Mac and Cheese + meat

-- Meat options: tuna, summer sausage, spam, salami, salmon, chicken packets, etc.
+- Meat options: tuna, chicken packets, etc.

 Training